puntonim/reborn-automator/README.md

 Find the details of these requests in the next sections.

 Some business rules are in place in order to regulate bookings:
- - booking for Wednesday 20:00 classes opens the previous Monday at 20:00
+ - booking for Monday 20:00 classes opens the previous Saturday at 20:00
- - booking for Friday 20:00 classes opens the previous Wednesday at 20:00\
+ - booking for Wednesday 20:00 classes opens the previous Monday at 20:00\
 So these times are the cron schedule.

 1' request: login